widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/mcl_orthologues/ex09a_mcl_orthologues.md

 9	gi|261820093|ref|YP_003258199.1|
 ```

-Technically, our **BLAST** data is now a graph, where each the first column of each line in `seq.mci` represents a node in the graph (identified by an integer), and the second column describes the edges and their corresponding weights, in `node:weight` pairs.
+Mathematically-speaking, our **BLAST** data has now been converted into a *graph*.
+The first column of each line in `seq.mci` represents a *node* in the graph (identified by an integer), and the second column describes the *edges* and their corresponding weights, in `node:weight` pairs.

-Some information is being lost, here.
+Some information *is* being lost, here.
 A **BLAST** match between two sequences A and B may not produce the same E-value when run in each direction.
-The `--stream-mirror` argument is assigning the "best" E-value as the edge weight between each pair of sequences.
+The `--stream-mirror` argument is assigning the "best" (i.e. smallest) E-value as the edge weight between each pair of sequences.

 ## Cluster the Network

 We will be using `mcl` to perform the clustering operation.
 This command takes a single argument to control the inflation value used in the algorithm.
-We will use one setting for example purposes though, in real use, you would want to ensure that clustering is robust for your chosen inflation value.
+We will use one setting for example purposes though, in real use, you would want to ensure that clustering is robust for your chosen inflation value by varying this setting, and seeing whether the output clusters change to a large, or small, degree.

-Here, we use an inflation value of 6, and generate the output file `out.seq.mci.I60`:
+Here, we use an inflation value of 6, and generate the output file `out.seq.mci.I60`, using the command:

 ```
 $ mcl data/seq.mci -I 6 -use-tab data/seq.tab -o data/out.seq.mci.I60